Paʻakai Communications Core Team

 Communications Specialist

 Olivia is passionate about delivering messages that strengthen and support communities.
 Her background in communications, environmental science, and renewable energy allows her to bridge the gap between science and community by creating messaging that is engaging while maintaining its integrity.
-Creating this balance requires a deep understanding of stakeholders and a holistic approach that addresses the big picture and each individual element.
+Creating this balance requires a deep understanding of stakeholders and a holistic approach that addresses the big picture along with each individual element.
 Her skills include content creation, website construction, and copywriting.

 Jamila Silver, Ph.D.